Mechanical Keyboard Info is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 Me, personally I prefer PBT sets over ABS keysets.
 I use EnjoyPBT as my daily driver over my GMK sets due to the feeling and the rate of wear.

-Due to each plastic having their differing compositions and attributes means different processes are used to make keysets.
+Due to each plastic having different compositions and attributes means different processes are used to make keysets.
 While some processes of adding legends can be used for the three different types of plastics, other processes are much harder to reproduce.

 Let’s talk about adding legends onto keysets.
 (Legends are the letters or numbers on each keycap.
 They indicate each keys’ function.)